wix/Detox/docs/Guide.DebuggingInXcode.md

     "name": "iPhone 8 Plus",
     "session": {
         "server": "ws://localhost:8099",
-        "sessionId": "<project_name>"
+        "sessionId": "<your app's bundle identifier>"
     }
 }
 ```

-> NOTE: This configuration will not handle simulator and application lifecycle, they will have to be provided manually (via running your application from Xcode).
+> NOTE: This configuration will not handle simulator and application lifecycle, they will have to be performed manually (e.g. running your application from Xcode).

 ### Run Detox Server Manually